FS 26.119

 Europe’s Water Towers Under Pressure.
 Governing Hydro-Social Relations in the AlpsScheduled

-Sauerwein-Schlosser, CarlottaCo-Convener(s)
+Sauerwein-Schlosser, CarlottaCo-chair(s)

 Ruiz Peyré, FernandoThematic Focus